Medieval female sexuality: Medical perceptions of sexuality

 In the Christian medieval world, some theories held that women received far more pleasure from a sexual encounter than men, and had much greater sexual appetite.
 As a result, some churchmen taught that men took more responsibility for sexual sin than women, since women were "weaker" and less biologically capable of resisting their urges.
 However, this could also be used as a reason to keep women under stricter control than men.
 Women commonly dealt with a double standard in how their sexuality was treated in comparison to men.

 Medieval Christian philosophy told women that, as the daughters of Eve, they are responsible for the fall of mankind due to their innate sin, and this generalized scorn seeped into every facet of their lives, including sexuality.
 Moreover, religious prejudice against women and female sexuality seeped into legal, intellectual, and medical knowledge.

 Medical knowledge of the time drew on the ideas on third-century writer Galen, and held that women's wombs were "cold," and required the heat of men's seed both to conceive and for general health.
 The weakness of women in resisting their physical desires was an obstacle in conception, since they would ignore the ideal conditions to conceive, and over-indulgence in sex could inflame female desire so that women were insatiable.
 It was important to have sex in moderation to ensure health and fulfillment of its reproductive purpose.
 It was believed that unmarried women should find a husband as quickly as possible, or risk serious health consequences.
 Unmarried women who were hindered by their lust were told to exercise regularly and take medicines.
-Failing this, they should find a midwife who would lubricate her fingers with oil, insert them into her vagina, and "move them vigorously about."
+Failing this, they should find a midwife who would lubricate her fingers with plant oil, insert them into her vagina, and "move them vigorously about."

 Medieval Christian writers recognized women's sexual pleasure and many thought that in order to conceive a child, a woman had to achieve orgasm.
 This belief came from the Galenic model of reproduction, which held that conception occurred due to the union of male and female "seed," both of which were emitted in response to sexual pleasure.
 This meant that the sexual satisfaction of women was considered important.
 However, because of this belief, the conception of a child due to rape was often taken as evidence that the woman enjoyed the assault.
 Some other writers disagreed, maintaining that physical pleasure could occur even when the mind was not consenting.
 Largely, the woman's consent was not what defined rape, however, but rather whether the perpetrator had stepped outside of the boundaries that entitled him to sex; a married woman could not be raped by her husband, because as her husband he had a right to sex with her.